Factsheet: Types of direct payment account

 Summary

-There are three ways to manage direct payments.
+There are different ways to manage direct payments.
 This factsheet explains a bit more about them, so you can choose the right way for you.

 Client managed account